 Click Launch Magento Admin to see the frontend and backend to see the result.

 To take a more detail-oriented look at the process, we have made a full-step installation video.
 Hope you’ll find this helpful!

 If you are looking for a solution to set up your store with Magento 2, especially those who have interest in Magento 2 Upgrade, then we believe that this guideline is best designated for you to set forth on building up your store on this robust platform.

 In comparison with other popular platforms, Magento 2 seemingly outperforms most of them since it provides features of scalability and improved performance along with security and maintenance.
 That’s probably one of the reasons why merchants are flocking to Magento 2 recently, based on our recent report.
 Consider several popular migrations to Magento:

-Beside, if you are an existing user of Magento then you have any interest in upgrading to Magento 2, you can try Magento to Magento migration provided by LitExtension.
-The new version of Magento is ultra-fast, secure and more reliable and really worth upgrading.
+Beside, if you are an existing user of Magento 1 and you’ve already felt the urge to upgrade from Magento 1 to Magento 2, have a look at our Magento 1 to Magento 2 migration provided by LitExtension.
+The newest version of Magento 2 is ultra-fast, secure and more reliable and really worth upgrading to.